Can You Survive Without a Car?

 3. Car Share or Car Ride Services

-Whenever I have needed a car I have either hired one such as through Uber Carshare or used a ride option.
+Whenever I have needed a car, we either hired one through Uber Carshare or used a ride option.

-Alternatively, if you want to keep your car plus payment for when people drive it if you want to rent it out through Uber Carshare.
+Alternatively, if you want to keep your car plus payment for when people drive it, rent it out through Uber Carshare.

 4. Get Things Delivered